hotwax/oms-documentation/krewe/Flows/Brokering/order-rejection.md

 {% endembed %}

-{% hint style="info" %} The `Reject All` button does not have any effect on the inventory of the facility.
-The store manager needs to set the Online Order Fulfillment capacity to No Capacity to ensure that no new orders are brokered into this facility.
+{% hint style="info" %}
+The `Reject All` button does not have any effect on the inventory of the facility.
+The store manager needs to set the Online Order Fulfillment capacity to No Capacity to ensure that no new orders are brokered into this facility
 { % endhint %}